esheldon/fitsio/README.md

 You will need the cfitsio library and headers installed on your system and visible.
 This man mean modifying LD_LIBRARY_PATH and C_INCLUDE_PATH environment variables to include the $PREFIX/lib and $PREFIX/include directories of your cfitsio install.
+E.g. on OS X, using fink for your cfitsio, you may have to put this in your .bashrc

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/sw/lib

 TODO
 ----

 - Full test sweet writing and reading of all types both in read rec mode and read single column mode.
 Also with subsets of rows.
+- Figure out why gz files are not flushing to disk.
+- Use internal buffers for a "read_all", in order to not confuse the buffer system.
+Might be a *huge* performance hit.
+Or figure out how to update the buffer system properly.
 - append rows to tables
 - read row *ranges* more optimally
 - More error checking in c code for python lists and dicts.
 - write TDIM using built in routine instead of rolling my own.
 - optimize writing tables when there are no unsigned short or long, no signed bytes.
 Can do one big "fwrite" but need to be careful with confusing buffers.
 - complex table columns.  bit? logical?
 - explore separate classes for image and table HDUs?
 - add lower,upper keywords to read routines.
-- variable length columns
--make write_image consistent with write_table.
+- variable length columns -make write_image consistent with write_table.

 Note on array ordering
 ----------------------